-- EE installation is not reflected in peak load forecast posted for the BRA for the DY initially offered; - EE installation exceeds relevant standards at time of installation as known at time of commitment; - EE installation achieves load reduction during defined EE Performance Hours; and - EE installation is not dispatchable9.
+- EE installation must be scheduled for completion prior to DY; - EE installation is not reflected in peak load forecast used for the auction for which the EE is posted for the BRA for the DY initially offered; - EE installation exceeds relevant standards at time of installation as known at time of commitment: - EE installation achieves load reduction during defined EE Performance Hours; and - EE installation is not dispatchable8.

 An Existing EE Resource is defined as an EE Resource with a PJM approved Post-Installation Measurement & Verification (M&V) Report.
 A Planned EE Resource is defined as an EE Resource that does not have a PJM approved Post-Installation M&V Report.
-An EE Resource that clears in an RPM Auction will receive the applicable-product-specific Resource Clearing Price of the Locational Deliverability Area in which the EE Resource resides.
-Prior to 2018/2019 Delivery Year, all EE Resources are treated as Annual product type and will receive an Annual Resource Clearing Price.
-Effective-for-the-2018/2019 and 2019/2020 Delivery Year, Base Capacity EE Resources will receive a Base Capacity DR/EE Resource Clearing Price and Capacity Performance EE Resources will receive a Capacity Performance Resource Clearing Price.
-Effective-with-the-2020/2021-Delivery Year, all EE Resources must be the Capacity Performance product type and will receive a Capacity Performance Resource Clearing Price.
+An EE Resource that clears in an RPM Auction will receive the applicable product-specific Resource Clearing Price of the Locational Deliverability Area in which the EE Resource resides.
+Prior to 2018/2019 Delivery Year, all EE Resources are treated as Annual product type and will receive an Annual Resource Clearing Price, unless such EE Resource cleared in the 2016/2017 or 2017/2018 Deliver Year Capacity Performance Transition Incremental Auction and will receive a Capacity Performance Resource Clearing Price.
+Effective for the 2018/2019 and 2019/2020 Delivery Year, Base Capacity EE Resources will receive a Base Capacity DR/EE Resource Clearing Price and Capacity Performance EE Resources will receive a Capacity Performance Resource Clearing Price.
+Effective with the 2020/2021 Delivery Year, all EE Resources must be the Capacity Performance product type and will receive a Capacity Performance Resource Clearing Price.